 You are required to renew the FWS Voucher form every trimester.
 You will not be paid until your completed FWS Voucher has been returned to Financial Aid.

-All first-time/new-hire students must complete payroll withholding forms and submit proof of U.S. citizenship to Human Resources.
+All first-time/new-hire students must complete payroll withholding forms and submit proof of U.S. citizenship to Human Resources at the time of initial hire.